The Word Defiant! at Blickling

 A five-year conservation project at Blickling Estate, one of the nation’s most important historic house libraries has inspired award-winning Theatre Company Les Enfants Terribles to explore the importance of books through contemporary art.

-The Word Defiant! is a series of installations throughout the Jacobean mansion and out to the garden Temple that will reveal stories of books that have been banned, burned, redacted, drowned, neglected and superseded, with each linked to the theme of books under threat.
+The Word Defiant! is a series of installations throughout the Jacobean mansion and out to the garden Temple that reveal stories of books that have been banned, burned, redacted, drowned, neglected and superseded, with each linked to the theme of books under threat.

 Exploring the importance of books